PeerBerry review 2023

-PeerBerry is an excellent platform with a user-friendly interface and high return for their investors.
+PeerBerry is an excellent platform with a user-friendly interface and high returns for its investors.

 However, the lag of a secondary market is one of the biggest disadvantages in our opinion.
 This makes it difficult to get rid of your investments ahead of time.
 And since it is a feature that can be found on many other platforms, it may be an idea to check out some alternatives.

 With that said, we actually understand that investors choose PeerBerry despite the lack of a secondary market.
-This is due to the fact that PeerBerry is a quite secure platform owned by a bigger profitable company.
+This is due to the fact that PeerBerry is a secure platform owned by a large and profitable company.
 They do also have high transparency regarding their platform.